Hôtel de Besenval: From the Marais to the Faubourg Saint-Germain

 In the early 18th century, the French nobility started to move from the Marais, the then aristocratic district of Paris where nobles used to build their hotels particuliers, to the clearer, less populated and less polluted Faubourg Saint-Germain; an area which soon became the new residential area of France's highest ranking nobility.
 Families like those of the Duc d'Estrées, the Duc du Châtelet or the Duc de Noirmoutier moved there.
 Their former residences still bear their names today.
-Therefore, the instinct of the early investors was right when they bought at the beginning of the 18th century their plots of land on what would soon become one of the best addresses in Paris, the Rue de Grenelle.
+Therefore, the instinct of the early investors was right when they bought at the beginning of the 18th century their plots of land on what would soon become one of the best addresses in Paris: The Rue de Grenelle.

 History

 Hôtel Chanac de Pompadour

-The historical façade of the corps de logis of the single-floor residence Hôtel Chanac de Pompadour, later called Hôtel de Besenval, towards the courtyard, according to the plans of 1704 by Pierre-Alexis Delamair (engraving published by Jean Mariette in 1727).
+The historic façade of the corps de logis of the single-storey residence Hôtel Chanac de Pompadour, later called Hôtel de Besenval, towards the courtyard, according to the plans of 1704 by Pierre-Alexis Delamair (engraving published by Jean Mariette in 1727).

-The origins of the Hôtel de Besenval go back to a single-floor residence, the Hôtel Chanac de Pompadour, erected from 1704 for a man of the Church: Pierre Hélie Chanac de Pompadour, Baron de Treignac, Abbé de Vigeois, Prieur de La Valette and Prévost d'Arnac (1623–1710).
+The origins of the Hôtel de Besenval go back to a single-storey residence, the Hôtel Chanac de Pompadour, erected from 1704 for a man of the Church: Pierre Hélie Chanac de Pompadour, Baron de Treignac, Abbé de Vigeois, Prieur de La Valette and Prévost d'Arnac (1623–1710).
 When the construction work began, the abbé was already in his eighties.
 It is believed that the abbé was a descendant of the family of Guillaume V de Chanac and Guillaume de Chanac, a supporter of the Collège de Chanac Pompadour in Paris.

-Site plan of the Saint-Germain district in Paris (detail) on the map by G. Monbard from 1694.
+Site plan of the Saint-Germain district in Paris (detail) on the map by Guillaume Monbard from 1694.
 The future building plot of the Hôtel Chanac de Pompadour on the Rue de Grenelle lies between the Nouveau Cours (the allée) and the building labeled Les Carmelites (the proportions of the plan are not accurate).